 I of course am not changing anything to the web site, just to the way my browser sees it.
 If I reload the page, all my changes disappear.
 But I got what I want- the logo sitting on the orange gradient background, and the tag line in the grey bar:

 Now I can do a screenshot and get the clean image I need:

 This by the way, is a totally useful way to experiment with CSS, I do it all the time on my web projects to test, which is way easier then editing CSS, saving, uploading, reloading.

 Go try it, and let me know how it works.
 I will email you a Milk Bone.

 Top / Featured Image: I went to the licensed for reuse well of Google Images-

 "little tricks" was not quite doing it, but seeing a few photos of dogs performing (sadly they were portrait landscape, I went back to a search on

 "dog trick" and hit gold.

 This is a still image from Cool Dog Trick Backstall All Fours a Creative Commons licensed YouTube video.
 Heck you might was well watch!

-The post "Little Web Inspector / CSS Tricks" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2016/07/little-web-tricks/) on July 7, 2016.
+The post "Little Web Inspector / CSS Tricks" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/07/little-web-tricks/) on July 7, 2016.